Düsseldorf II

 Düsseldorf II is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
-Under the current constituency numbering system, it is designated as constituency 107.
+Under the current constituency numbering system, it is designated as constituency 106.
 It is located in western North Rhine-Westphalia, comprising the southern part of the city of Düsseldorf.

 Düsseldorf II was created for the inaugural 1949 federal election.
-Since 2021, it has been represented by Andreas Rimkus of the Social Democratic Party (SPD).
+From 2021 to 2025, it has been represented by Andreas Rimkus of the Social Democratic Party (SPD).
+Since 2025 it is been represented by Johannes Winkel of the CDU.

 Geography

 Düsseldorf II is located in western North Rhine-Westphalia.
 As of the 2021 federal election, it comprises the southern part of the independent city of Düsseldorf, specifically districts 3, 8, 9, and 10.

 History

 Düsseldorf I was created in 1949.
 In the 1949 election, it was North Rhine-Westphalia constituency 20 in the numbering system.
 From 1953 through 1961, it was number 79.
 From 1965 through 1998, it was number 75.
 From 2002 through 2009, it was number 108.
-Since 2013, it has been number 107.
+In the 2013 through 2021 elections, it was number 107.
+From the 2025 election, it has been number 106.

-Originally, the constituency comprised the modern districts 2, 6 (excluding Lichtenbroich and Unterrath), 7 (excluding Hubbelrath and Knittcool), 8 (excluding Unterbach, 9, 10, and Düsseldorf-Oberbilk from 3.
-From 1965 through 1976, it comprised districts 6 (excluding Lichtenbroich and Unterrath), 7 (excluding Hubbelrath and Knittcool), 8 (excluding Unterbach), as well as Flingern from 2 and Oberbilk from 3.
+Originally, the constituency comprised the modern districts 2, 6 (excluding Lichtenbroich and Unterrath), 7 (excluding Hubbelrath and Knittkuhl), 8 (excluding Unterbach, 9, 10, and Düsseldorf-Oberbilk from 3.
+From 1965 through 1976, it comprised districts 6 (excluding Lichtenbroich and Unterrath), 7 (excluding Hubbelrath and Knittkuhl), 8 (excluding Unterbach), as well as Flingern from 2 and Oberbilk from 3.
 It acquired its current borders in the 1980 election.